 This Fourth of July comes at a troubled time in this nation’s history.
-It comes as we are dealing with a persistent global pandemic and increased racial tensions and unrest.
+It comes as we are dealing with a persistent global pandemic, increased racial tensions and intense political divisions.
 This nation seems to be increasingly more divided on a host of issues that many fear could tear it apart.
 Now is a time when America could greatly benefit from returning to its spiritual roots.
 Those roots go back much further than the days of Washington, Jefferson, Adams and Franklin.

 Americans would do well to consider the life of their original founding father—the patriarch Abraham—and recall his life of faithful obedience to God, as described in chapters 12-25 of Genesis.
 In his life, we can find insight into our nation’s troubles today.
 He was a man who had his flaws and made mistakes, but grew from them and faithfully relied on God.

 You can learn more about him in our article “The Faith of Abraham.”